 Expenses for lodging are reimbursed either on an actual or a per diem basis.
 Expenses for meals are reimbursed based on applicable rates or a per diem basis.
-Personal expenses, such as guest accommodations, room service, entertainment and other non-business
+Personal expenses, such as guest accommodations, room service, entertainment and other nonbusiness charges, are the responsibility of the traveler and should not be paid for with a University travel or lodge card.

-- 1. Lodging Travelers are expected to use prudent judgment in the selection of lodging while traveling on official university business.
+1. Lodging - Travelers are expected to use prudent judgment in the selection of lodging while traveling on official university business.
 Reimbursement is limited to single occupancy unless rental accommodations are shared by more than one authorized traveler.
-The University may require justification for a single room rate that exceeds \$150 per night (room rate only).
+The University may require justification for a single room rate that exceeds \$150 per night (room rate only), unless a conference/convention hotel rate is used.
 Travelers should be prepared to justify situations where hotel costs appear excessive for the areas in which the traveler is staying.
 An itemized hotel bill showing the actual amount paid, a \$0 balance due, and method of payment must accompany a properly completed expense report.
+A traveler may not claim per diem or reimbursement for lodging for overnight travel within 50 miles of their headquarters or residence.
 Reimbursement for any lodging included in a convention or conference registration fee, paid by the University, or provided by a third party is not allowed.

-- 2. Meals The following subsistence rates defined by the State of Florida are to be used as a supplement for travel related meal expenses:
+2. Meals - The following subsistenceState of Florida rates defined by the State of Florida are required to be used as a supplement for reimbursing travel related meal expenses:

 - Breakfast \$6.00

 - Lunch \$11.00

 - Dinner \$19.00

 Meals included in the cost of registration fees or otherwise paid by the University must be deducted from the daily meal allowance.
 Meals provided as indicated in the event agenda, cannot be paid as part of the daily meal allowance and must be deducted regardless of whether the traveler participated in the meal event or not.
 Meals provided by an airline or hotel need not be deducted.
+Reimbursement for any meals included in a convention or conference registration fee, paid by the University, or provided by a third party is not allowed.
 Food service tips are not reimbursable.

-- 3. Per Diem In certain cases, it may not be practical or possible to establish actual reimbursable expenses for lodging and/or meals.
+3. Per Diem - In certain cases, it may not be practical or possible to establish actual reimbursable expenses for lodging and/or meals.
 In such cases, a per diem charge in lieu of actual expenses may be reimbursed.
 The University's per diem rate for domestic and foreign travel is \$80 per day.
 Meals and/or lodging may not be claimed in combination with per diem.
 Any meals included in a convention or conference registration fee or paid by a third party, on behalf of the traveler, must be deducted from the per diem rate.
-When two authorized travelers share a room and one of the travelers pays for that room, the other traveler is not entitled to per diem. - 4.
-Business Expenses Other expenses normally associated with travel that are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
-They include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel. - Registration Fees Registration fees incurred as a result of University business are allowable and must be substantiated with an agenda, paid receipt, and printed documents indicating the registration fee, and the place and date of the event.
+When two authorized travelers share a room and one of the travelers pays for that room, the other traveler is not entitled to per diem.

+4. Business Expenses - Other expenses normally associated with travel .
+Theythat are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
+They include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel.

+• Registration Fees - Registration fees incurred as a result of University business are allowable and must be substantiated with an agenda, paid receipt, and printed documents indicating the registration fee, and the place and date of the event.